libgdx/packr/README.md

 # About
 Packages your JAR, assets and a JVM for distribution on Windows, Linux and Mac OS X, adding a native executable file to make it appear like a native app.
 Packr is most suitable for GUI applications, such as games made with [libGDX](http://libgdx.badlogicgames.com/).

+On the topic of games, Packr version 2.4.2 supports Java 14 and the [Z garbage collector](https://wiki.openjdk.java.net/display/zgc/Main) has been verified to work.
+Because who doesn't want GC pause times guaranteed to not exceed 10ms with work in progress for sub 1ms GC pauses.

 # Download
 The latest build is available for [download here](https://github.com/karlsabo/packr/releases).